Skip to content

 The four-stage pipeline

 The system runs in four continuous stages.
 Stage one flags patients who have exceeded their recall interval.
-Stage two scores each patient by return probability based on visit history, last treatment type, insurance status, and distance from the practice.
+Stage two scores each patient by return probability.
+The score weighs visit history, last treatment type, insurance status, and distance from the practice.
 Stage three sends personalized messages through the patient's preferred channel.
 Stage four handles responses, schedules the appointment, and sends confirmations.
 The AI adapts based on response data, learning which messages, timing, and channels work best for different segments in your specific market.
+AI now runs across dental operations well beyond reactivation, from scheduling to patient engagement, as Dental Economics documents.

 Integration with practice management software

 The AI connects directly to your PMS through an API integration.
 It reads appointment history, treatment plans, recall schedules, contact information, and insurance data in real time.
-That matters.
 When a patient crosses the inactivity threshold, they automatically enter the reactivation pipeline.
 When they book an appointment, they automatically exit.
 No manual list management required.
-Reactivated patients should also enter your Google review collection workflow immediately to capture fresh reviews from their return visit.
+Reactivated patients should also enter your Google review collection workflow right away.
+Most people read online reviews before choosing a dentist (BrightLocal) and review signals remain a known local ranking factor (Moz).
 Systems like the DentalBase AI receptionist include this PMS integration natively.

 Reactivate inactive patients without adding staff